ChaunceyQuam/ca-temperatures/Final_Project_Submission.md

 ![](Final_Project_Submission_files/figure-markdown_strict/plot%20of%20average%20yearly%20counts%20of%20extreme%20tempaverages-1.png)

 ##### This plot is slightly different than the first plot.
-I feel more comfortable with the graph that shows the average aggregate count of days with extreme temperatures.
 However they are both showing the same trend of increasing aggregate counts of days with extreme temperatures.
+I feel more confident w in the accuracy of the graph that shows the average aggregate count of days with extreme temperatures because it is a way to account for the differences per year of days with temperature data reported.

-##### I have taken the yearly average number of days of extreme temperature in all the cities per year with 95% confidence intervals.
+##### I now take the yearly average number of days of extreme temperature in all the cities per year with 95% confidence intervals.
 Signifcance is indicated by shifts beyond 95% confidence range for each year.

     all_data %>%
       mutate(above105 = TMAX >= 105,